 - Preference may be granted to students who have not previously received an OS-HELP loan

-- Preference may be given to students who have previously applied and been assessed as eligible, but could not be granted a loan because insufficient funds were available.
+- Preference may be given to students who have previously applied and been assessed as eligible but could not be granted a loan previously because insufficient funds were available.

-The New Colombo Plan is an initiative of the Australian Government which "aims to lift knowledge of the Indo-Pacific in Australia by supporting Australian undergraduates to participate in semester-based or short-term study, internships, mentorships, practicums and research in 40 host locations across the Indo-Pacific region..
+The New Colombo Plan is a signature initiative of the Australian Government which aims to lift knowledge of the Indo-Pacific in Australia by supporting Australian undergraduates to participate in semester-based or short-term study, internships, mentorships, practicums and research in 40 host locations across the Indo-Pacific region..

 The New Colombo Plan Mobility program is for undergraduate students to undertake semester or short-term study in the Indo-Pacific region.